-We estimate rebates due pursuant to government contracts based upon our historical payment and payor mix trends, information obtained from third parties estimating current payor mix, the government-mandated discounts applicable to government-funded programs, as well as information obtained from our customers.
+We estimate rebates due pursuant to government contracts based upon our historical payment trends, information obtained from third parties estimating current payment trends, the government-mandated discounts applicable to government-funded programs, as well as information obtained from our customers.
 The liability for these government rebates consists of estimates of claims for WAKIX dispensed in the current period, plus an estimate for product which has shipped and has been recognized as revenue but remains in the distribution channel at the end of a reporting period.

-We base our expenses for research and development services rendered on estimates of the services received and efforts expended pursuant to quotes, contracts and communicating with our vendors.
+We base our expenses for research and development services rendered on estimates of the timing of services received and the total cost of those services pursuant to quotes, contracts and communicating with our vendors.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payments.
 There may be instances in which payments made to our vendors will exceed the level of services provided and result in a prepayment of the expense.
-In accruing service fees, we estimate the time period over which services will be performed and level of effort to be expended in each period.
-If the actual timing of the performance of services or the level of effort is materially different from our estimates, we adjust the accrual or amount of prepaid or accrued expenses accordingly.
+In accruing service fees, we estimate the time period over which services will be performed and the total costs of the services to be performed.
+If the actual timing of the performance of services, or the total cost of those services is materially different from our estimates, we adjust the accrual or amount of prepaid or accrued expenses accordingly.
 Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in us reporting amounts that are too high or too low in any particular period.
 To date, we have not made any material adjustments to our prior estimates of research and development expenses.